 Incidentally, Paolo Veronese (1528-1588), made a copy of La Perla as part of his education, and the palette – in particular, the ‘pink, ultramarine blue, orange and bright green – appears in many of his early works.’ (ref 7)

 This richly coloured flavour of chiaroscuro culminated in The Transfiguration, which is the last painting Raphael produced, and is contemporary with La Perla.
 This colouration is also found in one of my favourite paintings in the National Gallery, The Raising of Lazurus, by Sebastiano di Piombo, which was commissioned at the same time as The Transfiguration as kind of a virtuosic paint off between the two masters.

 Famously, Raphael employs the Unione style in the heavenly top half, and Chiaroscuro in the troubled bottom half.
 It shows Raphael’s modal thinking – his readiness to adjust his overall colour mode to suit the subject matter of his commission, even using two colour modes within one painting.

-Marcia Hall concluded that ‘Shortly before his premature death, Raphael broke new ground….More explicitely than ever before, the concept that there is an appropriate mode for a particular content has been forcefully demonstrated and the expressive possibilities of colour have been extended to a new breadth.’8
+Marcia Hall concluded that ‘Shortly before his premature death, Raphael broke new ground….More explicitly than ever before, the concept that there is an appropriate mode for a particular content has been forcefully demonstrated and the expressive possibilities of colour have been extended to a new breadth.’ (ref 8)